-The Company operates as a subchapter S corporation.
+The Company operates as a limited liability company taxed as a partnership.
 As such, income tax expense is not recorded.
-The net income for the Company flows through to the stockholder of its parent company and is taxed on her individual income tax return.
+The net income for the Company flows through to its members and is taxed on their individual income tax returns.